 “In contrast to the natural tear film, over-the-counter eye drops commonly referred to as ‘artificial tears’ or ‘rewetting drops’ lack the molecular complexity, biological functionality, and structural sophistication of their namesake.
 These drops are, in fact, lubricating solutions that provide transient relief from ocular surface symptoms, but they do not replicate the tear film's multifaceted functions,” the authors wrote.

-Abbott and Pucker sat down with Optometry Times to detail their suggestions on how other eye care providers can refer to artificial drops with their patients in order to provide the most accurate information and quality care.
+Abbott and Pucker sat down with Optometry Times to discuss their suggestions on how other eye care providers can effectively refer patients to artificial drops, ensuring they provide the most accurate information and quality care.

 Key takeaways